Matches

 19/06/2026

-L'Eixample and Sarrià-Sant Gervasi are the groupings with the most weight among affiliates, with 250 and 220 militants respectively out of the 935 that Junts has in the Catalan capital, according to informed sources consulted by ARA.
-But they are not only important from within, but also electorally: Xavier Trias would not have been able to win the 2023 elections – nor those of 2011 – without the massive support in Sarrià-Sant Gervasi (40% of the votes in the district and where he obtained one in five of the total of his votes in the city) and the good results in Les Corts (31.2%), L'Eixample (28.3%) and Gràcia (26.5%), above the average percentage of votes in the city (22.4%).
+L'Eixample and Sarrià-Sant Gervasi are the groups with the most weight among affiliates, with 250 and 220 militants respectively out of the 935 that Junts has in the Catalan capital, according to knowledgeable sources consulted by ARA.
+But they are not only important from within, but also electorally: Xavier Trias could not have won the 2023 elections – nor those of 2011 – without massive support in Sarrià-Sant Gervasi (40% of the votes in the district and where he obtained one in five of his total votes in the city) and good results in Les Corts (31.2%), L'Eixample (28.3%) and Gràcia (26.5%), above the average percentage of votes in the city (22.4%).

 Cargando